How to Design REST API?

 REpresentational State Transfer, an architectural style that can be used in building networked applications, is becoming increasingly popular nowadays.
 Many leading vendors have opened the doors of their services to developers, providing them with restful accesses to different web services.

-This tutorial shows how to design REST API with Visual Paradigm.
-The generation of API (code and library) and API documentation will also be covered.
+This tutorial shows how to design a REST API with Visual Paradigm.
+The generation of API code and API documentation will also be covered.

 rest api example